As Mexico cracks down, drug money comes to US

 U.S. front companies for cartels aren’t new, but U.S. officials say they took a more prominent role after Mexico capped dollar deposits in cash at $7,000 a month for businesses in 2010, later raised to $14,000.
 As a result, they say, cartels sought companies to deposit money in American banks and wire it back in pesos under the guise of international trade.

-San Diego, the largest American city on Mexico's border, became a magnet for cash coming to the country from Mexico, according to an Associated Press analysis of customs declarations since 2009.
+San Diego, the largest American city on Mexico’s border, became a magnet for cash coming into the U.S. from Mexico, according to an Associated Press analysis of customs declarations since 2009.

 Mexican President Enrique Pena Nieto lifted the restrictions last month, saying the anti-money laundering measure harmed honest businesses.
 The move sparked concern among some U.S. officials that cartels may go back to walking into Mexican banks to deposit sacks of drug-tainted dollars.